TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 ### Adapting to IaC

-One can observe that both of the above concepts seem to originate from a more traditional acceptance testing practice happening late in the delivery cycle.
+One can observe that both of the above concepts seem to originate from a more traditional acceptance testing practice happening late in the development lifecycle.
 In an IaC practice they loose some of their relevance and can even cause ambiguity that can be considered undesirable:

 * Configuration versions are already present by having configuration in source control.
 The active version is determined by the branching model that is used (commonly 'latest master'), combined with any automation that exists.
 * The Akamai staging network can be used to test a property version, but it's not really a staging environment since it uses the same production origins. [^footnote_staging_network] To illustrate: One could only test the integration of an application and a CDN change _after_ deploying the application.
 This limits the scope of what can be tested using the staging network.
 So for test, let alone multiple test (feature) environments, more than one property is needed.